 - 1. The FOIA request specifically relates to the operations or activities of the government.
 The documents requested herein relate directly to the Department's management and operation of the TPD program under Title IV of the Higher Education Act, and therefore relate specifically to the operations or activities of the government. - 2.
 The requested documents will likely contribute to an understanding of those specific operations or activities.
-The requested documents are essential to understanding the current status of discharges under the TPD matching programs with the SSA and VA, as well as the potential number of parent borrowers who would be eligible for relief if the TPD program were to be expanded to cover parent PLUS borrowers, as recently proposed in the College Affordability Act of 2019 (House) and in Domenic and Ed's Law, by Senators Portman, Coons, and King.
+The requested documents are essential to understanding the current status of discharges under the TPD matching programs with the SSA.
 As such, they will contribute to a greater understanding of this central Department of Education function. - 3.
 The disclosure will contribute to a greater understanding on the part of the public at large.
-Student Defense seeks this information to increase public understanding regarding the Department's implementation of the TPD program under the SSA Process and VA Process, as well regarding the number of parent borrowers that are potentially impacted by an expansion of the TPD program to cover parent PLUS borrowers.
-Student Defense has the capacity to analyze any documents provided and disseminate its analysis to the public through its website and other sources.
+Student Defense seeks this information to increase public understanding regarding the Department's implementation of the TPD program under the SSA Process.
+Student Defense has the capacity to analyze any documents provided and disseminate its analysis to the public through its website and other sources. - 4.
+Disclosure will "significantly" contribute to the public's understanding of government activities.
+This request seeks information that will allow Student Defense to more completely understand the scale and status of the Department's implementation of the TPD regulation under the SSA Process.